 How do I apply for probation review?

-Click this link to apply for review.
+Complete the Probation Review Application.
 You’ll be able to provide initial summaries of your improved student experience, as well as related supporting documents.
 Please include all information so that the reviewer can be best prepared with questions for you in the review meeting.

 What is expected of me in the review process?